Nandini-Shende-241/AI-Powered-Smart-Waste-Management-System/README.md

 ├── .gitignore
 └── README.md

-AI Waste Classification
+🤖 AI Waste Classification

 The project uses a machine-learning model to classify uploaded waste images into different waste categories.

 The AI service is implemented using Python, Flask, and TensorFlow/Keras.

+AI Prediction Process

-When a user uploads a waste image:
+1. The user uploads a waste image.

-1. The image is sent from the Spring Boot backend to the AI service.
+2. The Spring Boot backend sends the image to the AI service.
-2. The AI model analyzes the image.
+3. The AI model analyzes the image.
-3. The model predicts the most likely waste category.
+4. The model predicts the most likely waste category.
-4. The prediction confidence is calculated.
+5. The prediction confidence is calculated.
-5. The predicted category and confidence are returned to the backend.
+6. The category and confidence are returned to the backend.
-6. The result is used while processing and storing the complaint.
+7. The result is used while processing and storing the complaint.

-Supported Waste Categories
+♻️ Supported Waste Categories

 The AI model supports 9 waste categories: